 36-Month Deadline and Minimum Market Value for Acquisition of Target Companies: The SPAC must within a 36-months' period from the date of the listing (or a shorter period specified in the prospectus) have completed one or more acquisitions with an aggregate market value of no less than 80% of the value of the trust account, excluding any underwriter fees and taxes.

-a majority of the independent board members of the SPAC approve the acquisition;
+a majority of the independent board members of the SPAC must approve the acquisition;

-a majority of the general meeting approves the acquisition;
+a majority of the general meeting must approve the acquisition;

-Nasdaq will be notified of the acquisition prior to it's announcement to the market; and
+Nasdaq must be notified of the acquisition prior to it's announcement to the market; and

-the merged company meets Nasdaq's listing conditions as set out in the Nordic Main Market Rulebook.
+the merged company must meet Nasdaq's listing conditions as set out in the Nordic Main Market Rulebook.

-This means that as soon as an acquisition agreement has been reached, the SPAC must initiate a new listing process in relation to the merged company.
+This means that as soon as a definitive acquisition agreement has been agreed, the SPAC must initiate a new listing process in relation to the merged company.
 The merger will therefore be conditional on Nasdaq's confirmation that the merged company will meet Nasdaq's listing requirements.
 The SPAC cannot complete the acquisition before approval is granted.
-At thrre time of writing, It is not entirely clear from Nasdaq's rules on SPACs how these listing rules will have to be met in practice.
+At thrre time of writing, It is not entirely clear from Nasdaq's rules on SPACs how these listing requirements will have to be met in practice.
 Nasdaq intends to publish further guidelines on the disclosure requirements in relation to target companies and the resulting business combinations in due course.